 Find out more below about different entry points including apprenticeships, graduate schemes as well as any registration requirements for more senior roles.

 Those with an undergraduate degree (eg maths or statistics, social science, geography, health informatics) may enter a graduate training programme (eg analyst training).
 The NHS Graduate Management Training Scheme has a health informatics strand for graduates with a relevant degree.
-Those with a postgraduate degree (eg MSc or PhD in Public Health or Epidemiology) may enter a postgraduate training programme (eg in Field Epidemiology with PHE).
+Those with a postgraduate degree (eg MSc or PhD in Public Health or Epidemiology) may enter a postgraduate training programme (eg in Field Epidemiology).

-Public Health England (PHE) runs a two-year postgraduate Field Epidemiology training programme which aims to provide state-of-the-art training to those who already have public health experience and want to work in field epidemiology.
+The Office for Health Improvement and Disparities runs a two-year postgraduate Field Epidemiology training programme which aims to provide state-of-the-art training to those who already have public health experience and want to work in field epidemiology.

-Within Public Health England, there are also a small number of training schemes for those wishing to enter public health knowledge and intelligence roles.
-PHE also offers publicly available short courses, lasting 1-2 weeks, for the development of local analysts.
+Within the Office for Health Improvement and Disparities, there are also a small number of training schemes for those wishing to enter public health knowledge and intelligence roles.
+The Office for Health Improvement and Disparities also offers publicly available short courses, lasting 1-2 weeks, for the development of local analysts.
 These courses tend to focus on introducing staff to work in public health, understanding data sources and techniques, applying them in practical settings, and management skills.
 However, much learning takes place on the job rather than through formal schemes.

-More senior staff are often recruited into the public health knowledge and intelligence roles having gained other relevant professional experience (eg from roles in the NHS, PHE or local authorities) possibly including formal registration with a professional body (such as the General Medical Council, General Dental Council or UK Public Health Register).
+More senior staff are often recruited into the public health knowledge and intelligence roles having gained other relevant professional experience (eg from roles in the NHS, the Office for Health Improvement and Disparities or local authorities) possibly including formal registration with a professional body (such as the General Medical Council, General Dental Council or UK Public Health Register).
 Development then comes through routes such as university modules or a Master’s degree in Public Health.

 Public health library and knowledge roles